digitalocean/marketplace-kubernetes/docs/LISTING-README-TEMPLATE.md

 ```

 ### Confirm [app] is running:
-After you are able to successfully connect to your DigitalOcean Kubernetes cluster you’ll be able to see [app] running in the `[app]` namespace by issuing:
+After you can successfully connect to your DigitalOcean Kubernetes cluster you’ll be able to see [app] running in the `[app]` namespace by issuing:
  ```
  kubectl get pods -A
  ```